guisilveirabatista/liquidcsv/README.md

 # About The Project

-The goal of this project is to build a web application which uploads a csv file to a database.
+The goal of this project is to build a web application which uploads the contents of a csv file to a database and display it on a table.

 ## Prerequisites